 As the Iranian banking sector is struggling with a great number of problems internally and externally, most significantly non-performing loans and accumulated liabilities of the government, there is thus no practical solution left to the government than to expand the debt market in the coming years — if it intends to make up for the damage to economic growth incurred by the sanctions.

 Read More: http://www.al-monitor.com/pulse/originals/2016/03/iran-debt-market-expansion-budget-deficit-islamic-tbills.html

 Navid Kalhor holds an MSc in finance from Azad University and earned a BA and MA in English literature from Allameh Tabataba’i University.
-He has worked in the Iran Mercantile Exchange and the Tehran Stock Exchange as a commodities and securities trader for different brokerage firms.
-Currently, he is working as an equity research analyst for Agah Group, a leading full-service finance company active in the capital market of Iran.
+He has worked in the Iran Mercantile Exchange and the Tehran Stock Exchange as a trader and equity research analyst for different brokerage firms.
 On Twitter: @navid_kalhor

 Translate with Google